Board of Regents

 UW College of Engineering Diamond Awards

-Ten Allen School alumni have received College of Engineering Diamond Awards.
-The Diamond Awards honors outstanding alumni and friends who have made significant contributions to the field of engineering in five categories: Distinguished Achievement in Academia, Distinguished Achievement in Industry, Entrepreneurial Excellence, Distinguished Service, and Early Career Achievement.
+Twenty Allen School alumni have received College of Engineering Diamond Awards.
+The Diamond Award honors outstanding alumni and friends who have made significant contributions to the field of engineering.
+More information about the Diamond Awards may be read here.

 - 2019: Sergey Karayev ('09 BS)

 - 2015: Yaw Anokwa ('12 Ph.D.)